webix-hub/docs/data/api/treestatecheckbox_checkall.md

 @template:	api_method
 @descr:

-If id provided - only item in the target branch will be checked, else - all items in the tree
+If an id is provided, only the item in the target branch will be checked, otherwise all items in the tree will be checked.